ni/grpc-device/README.md

    }
 }
 ```
-3. To configure the server for Mutual TLS then set the `server_cert`, `server_key` and `root_cert` values.
+3. To configure the server for mutual TLS then set the `server_cert`, `server_key` and `root_cert` values.
 This configuration verifies the identity of the client in addition to the identity of the server.
 When the `root_cert` is specified the server always requests a client certificate:

 ```
 {